tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 changes, but also the signature of all functions that _call_ this function.
 Thus the tooling will need to do a non-trivial whole-graph transformation to update the signatures of **all** functions that call the optimized function.
-However, it desn't seem to be insurmountable and possibly get fairly straightforward with MLIR.
+However, it desn't seem to be insurmountable and possibly fairly straightforward with MLIR.

-A cleaner option would be to wrap all the side output into a single blob which contains multiple tensors which the implementation can then replace with its own.
+Another,  cleaner option would be to wrap all the side output into a single blob which contains multiple tensors which the implementation can then replace with its own.
 There are no such structure in tensorflow today, but it might be in the future.
 We should use this, if it becomes available.
 In this case this would